“Now, there is no gatekeeper.

 1. Do everything yourself

 One option is to go it totally alone and, effectively, be your own publishing company.
-This will mean that you will need to manage all stages of the book creation yourself.
+This will mean that you will need to manage all stages of the book creation, distribution and marketing yourself.
 Starting your own publishing company has never been easier, but it’s still going to require a lot of time (and most likely a lot of money too).
-Bear in mind that you will need to take on (or find someone else to take on) designing, creating and producing a PDF of the cover (this requires a certain degree of manipulating PDFs and using design programs such as Adobe InDesign or Quark) and setting up all the relationships you need with printers (you’ll need to learn about book sizes, paper types, binding).
+Bear in mind that you will need to take on (or find someone else to take on) designing, creating and producing a PDF of the cover (this requires a certain degree of manipulating PDFs and using design programs such as Adobe InDesign or Quark) and setting up all the relationships you need with printers (you’ll need to learn about book sizes, paper types and binding).
 You’ll then need to set up your links with distributors and retailers too.
 This is certainly easier than it used to be, but requires getting to know a number of different systems, interfaces and often costs money to set up.

 Main advantage: Starting your own publishing company offers the most freedom in terms of how the finished product will look.